Skatterbrainz/sccm/OSD/README.md

 # Overview

-These are a bizare freakshow set of scripts used in conjunction with Configuration Manager (MEMCM) OSD Task Sequences to manipulate device names and/or Active Directory OU locations, during imaging.
+These are a bizarre freakshow set of scripts used in conjunction with Configuration Manager (MEMCM) OSD Task Sequences to manipulate device names and/or Active Directory OU locations, during imaging.

 To employ these, you must include PowerShell runtime in the WinPE boot images.
+Tested with Windows 10 clients using Windows PowerShell 5.1 and Windows Server 2016-2019 with Windows PowerShell 5.1.

 # Examples